 Promoting Local Food Purchases for Food Assistance on the African Continent – Purchase from Africans for Africa (PAA Africa) – the project aims to implement the monitoring and to support the evaluation of the PAA Africa project.
 Donor: United Nations World Food Programme (WFP); Partners: PAA Africa, WFP, Food and Agriculture Organization of the United Nations (FAO), Government of Brazil (CGFome).

-For more information on our projects, read IPC-IG 2015 Activity Report here.
+For more information on our projects, read IPC-IG 2016 Activity Reports, and previously launched reports.